Introduction

 Domain name management

-Organisations should limit who has administrative access to the DNS portals (e.g. domain registrar and DNS administration portals), and ensure that their MFA is configured for all domain registrar portals and DNS administration portals being used.
-It is not uncommon for break-glass and shared accounts to be used to access domain name registrar portals; however, the use of individually attributable user accounts with role-based access control wherever possible is recommended.
-If shared accounts (and a password vault) are used for registration purposes, passwords/passphrases should be rotated immediately after any staff departure.
+Organisations should limit who has administrative access to the DNS portals (e.g. domain registrar and DNS administration portals), and configure MFA for all domain registrar portals and DNS administration portals.
+It is not uncommon to use break-glass and shared accounts to access domain name registrar portals.
+However, it is recommended to use individually attributable user accounts with role-based access control wherever possible.
+If using shared accounts and a password vault, update passwords/passphrases immediately after staff leave the organisation.

-It is important that domain name registration details are maintained, with appropriate contact details (e.g. for corporate and technical roles) registered with the registrar, as well as the appropriate contact within the DNS zone file itself.
-These details should be changed when authorised contact details are changed.
-The use of group mailboxes can reduce the administrative overhead of managing individual contact details.
+It is important to keep domain name registration details and contact details (for corporate and technical roles) up to date with the registrar, and record the appropriate contact within the DNS zone file itself.
+These details should be updated when authorised contacts change.
+Using group mailboxes can reduce the burden of managing individual contact details.

-Registrars may offer privacy protection services that allow a customer to mask their contact details in the Whois database in order to prevent their private contact information being abused.
+Registrars may offer privacy protection services that lets a customer mask their contact details in the Whois database to prevent abuse of their personal information.
 Organisations should consider the advantages of using privacy protection features.
-Note, under auDA policy, registrants must not use a private or proxy registration service for .au domains; however, position-based contact details (including email addresses) may be used.
+Note, under auDA policy, registrants must not use a private or proxy registration service for .au domains.
+However, position-based contact details (including email addresses) can be used.

 Organisations should configure domain registrar portals to support only the strongest MFA option available, preferably aligning MFA with Essential Eight Maturity Level 3.